If there’s one thing I’ve noticed in the past year or so, it’s that absolutely everyone is talking about Iceland.

 Peak season: Is between mid-June and late August, which is when the climate is best.
 Summer temperatures in Reykjavik sit between 8ºC and 13ºC (47-56ºF).
 This is when Iceland is at its busiest, so expect that accommodation will book up early, and that you might pay a premium for everything from hotels to sightseeing activities.

 A benefit of travelling in peak season is that you’ll get the chance to see the midnight sun!
 Around the summer solstice (21 June), the sun will set after midnight and will rise again at about 3AM.
+If you’re travelling in summer, here are my tips on what to pack.

 Off season: If you want to see the northern lights, visit Iceland between September and April to catch the aurora.
 This time of year is colder and often snowier – winter temperatures sit between -3ºC and 2ºC (26-35ºF) but it’s also much less busy and you’ll end up paying less for most things.